Silver Star Resources

 Initial geological surveys indicate base metal deposits in the Mt.
 Gunyan area.

-Prospecting and early discoveries at the future site of the Silver Star Mine.
+Prospecting and early discoveries at the future site of the Texas Silver Mine.

 1930's